Concordium/concordium.github.io/source/shared/net/mobile-wallet/share-address-mw.rst

    :local:
    :backlinks: none

-If you need to share your account address with someone, it can be found from the individual account page.
+If you need to share your account address with someone, you can find the address on the individual account page.

-Read below or watch the video to learn how to share your account address.
+Read the following or watch the video to learn how to share your account address.

 .. raw:: html